erikrose/blessings/README.rst

 Blessed provides just **one** top-level object: *Terminal*.
-Instantiating a *Terminal* figures out whether you're on a terminal at all and, if so, does any necessary terminal setup.
-After that, you can proceed to ask it all sorts of things about the terminal.
+Instantiating a *Terminal* figures out whether you're on a terminal at all and, if so, does any necessary setup.
+After that, you can proceed to ask it all sorts of things about the terminal, such as its size and color support, and use its styling to construct strings containing color and styling.
+Also, the special sequences inserted with application keys (arrow and function keys) are understood and decoded, as well as your locale-specific encoded multibyte input.

 Simple Formatting